Guts (album): Tour

 On September 13, 2023, Rodrigo announced her second concert tour, the Guts World Tour, in support of the album.
 Consisting of 102 international dates across five continents and multiple music festivals with Rodrigo as a headliner, the tour started on February 23, 2024, in Thousand Palms, United States, and concluded on July 1, 2025, in Manchester, England.
 Supporting acts include The Breeders, Chappell Roan, PinkPantheress, Remi Wolf, Benee, Beabadoobee, and St. Vincent.
 Before its announcement, the tour and its first show were teased in an Easter egg in the lyric video for the track "Making the Bed".
 Rodrigo stated she wrote Guts "with a tour in mind [...] they're all songs I wanted people to be able to scream in a crowd"; and that with the tour, she "set out to [create her] own version of a rock show".
 A portion of the proceeds from ticket sales will go to Rodrigo's Fund 4 Good initiative.

-The Guts World Tour grossed over $184.6 million with over 1.4 million tickets sold, based on the first 95 shows, marking the highest-grossing tour by an artist born in the 21st century.
-Additionally, Rodrigo became the youngest female solo act to gross over $180 million in her first arena tour.
+The Guts World Tour grossed over $209.1 million with over 1.6 million tickets sold, based on 101 shows, marking the highest-grossing tour by an artist born in the 21st century.
+Additionally, Rodrigo became the youngest female solo act to gross over $200 million in her first arena tour.
 The tour received positive reviews from critics.
 Rodrigo was awarded Touring Artist of the Year at the 2024 Billboard Live Music Awards; the tour was nominated for Major Tour and Pop Tour of the Year at the upcoming 2025 Pollstar Awards.
 A concert film based on the tour, titled Olivia Rodrigo: Guts World Tour, was filmed on August 20 and 21, 2024, at Intuit Dome.
 It was released on October 29, 2024, on Netflix.
 Variety stated that the film "further cements just how assured the show was as a captivating blast of guitar-driven energy".